autoplot/documentation/javadoc/org/autoplot/dom/ArrayNodeDiff.md

+# org.autoplot.dom.ArrayNodeDiff

-# org.autoplot.dom.ArrayNodeDiffrepresent and implement array actions like insert, delete and move node.
+represent and implement array actions like insert, delete and move node.

 ***
 <a name="doDiff"></a>
 # doDiff